 Endurance Nutrition Summary:

-- Our bodies contain large fat stores which can be metabolized during aerobic exercise.
-There is some evidence that consuming high fat meals prior to exercise may aid fat metabolism, providing that glycogen levels are maximal
+- Consuming a high fat meal, prior to exercise may aid fat metabolism, providing that glycogen levels are maximal.

-- Protein metabolism contributes a small amount of aerobic energy.
-This can increase significantly during prolonged exercise or exercise in a glycogen depleted state.
+- Protein metabolism also contributes a small amount of aerobic energy.
+This can increase significantly during prolonged exercise or when glycogen is depleted.

-- The consumption of BCAAs or protein with a high BCAA content can reduce the rates of muscle breakdown, enhance recovery and may aid muscle glycogen resynthesis rates.
+- Protein, and particularly BCAAs, can reduce muscle breakdown, enhance recovery and may aid muscle glycogen resynthesis.